NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

-# Unsupervised bias scan tool
+# Unsupervised bias scan tool and case repository
 ## A quantitative method to inform qualitative bias testing

 ☁️ The bias scan tool is available as a web application: https://www.algorithmaudit.eu/bias_scan/.